 July can be expressed in one word: Turkey.

 Coups don’t come along every month – thus its effect on the Istanbul exchange was strong.
 We had found many good companies in Turkey over the previous months and even invested in a new one in July.
-As the exchange plummeted, we surely discussed our investments but came to the conclusion that our companies’ abilities to function and make money had not been compromised.
+As the exchange plummeted, we surely discussed the fund's investments but came to the conclusion that the fund's companies’ abilities to function and make money had not been compromised.
 Electric works and computers would still be needed.
-Within a week, the exchange had turned and a few of our companies rose even higher than before the coup.
+Within a week, the exchange had turned and a few of the fund's companies rose even higher than before the coup.
 Being cool-headed seldom leads one in the wrong direction.

 Much is happening in growth markets and last month was no exception.
 Market volatility remained high, but good – and often forgotten – companies could still be found.
 In these sorts of times a patient investor can reap the rewards that are hard to find in other markets.

 The August markets were either taking a break or anticipating the Fed’s September decisions.
-We, however, focused on our portfolio companies and on potential targets, investing in six new companies that ranged from an Indonesian retail chain to a Vietnamese fertilizer.
-The month required active tracking, as half of our companies reported results.
+We, however, focused on the fund's portfolio companies and on potential targets, investing in six new companies that ranged from an Indonesian retail chain to a Vietnamese fertilizer.
+The month required active tracking, as half of the fund's companies reported results.
 One of the reportees was the Egyptian electrical products company that nearly doubled its earnings from the year before.

-This Egyptian company of ours produces cables and other electrical products and constructs power plants in North Africa and the Middle East.
+This Egyptian company of the fund's produces cables and other electrical products and constructs power plants in North Africa and the Middle East.
 In a short span of time, the company has garnered expertise in quick-build power plants, constructing in challenging environments.
 The company’s exceptional ability has been met with strong regional demand.
-In Egypt, the government’s goal has been to provide both electricity and bread to its people, and our portfolio company has been central in helping fulfil the first promise.
+In Egypt, the government’s goal has been to provide both electricity and bread to its people, and the fund's portfolio company has been central in helping fulfil the first promise.
 We expect growth to continue as the company has a backlog worth a few years of projects.